 When was the last time you conducted an internal communication audit?

-In our webinar, titled, “How to Audit Your Internal Comms for Future Success,” award-winning communications professional and Director of Helen Deverell Communications, Helen Deverell, covered everything you need to know about what an internal comms audit is, things to think about before doing an audit and why you should run one in the first place.
+In our webinar, titled, “How to Audit Your Internal Comms for Future Success,” award-winning communications professional and Director of Helen Deverell Communications, Helen Deverell, covered everything you need to know about internal communication audits.

 Helen has spent ten years working in various in-house and agency internal communication and project management roles before setting up her own consultancy in 2016.